Three of the delightful saints in my land.

 The “Sweetness of the Saints” Test

-Saints are sweet to us because God is sweet to them.
+Saint-friends are sweet to us because God is sweet to them.
 That’s why this saint stuff matters.
-Because it is one way we can measure our relationship to the Lord.
+Because it is one way we can assess our relationship to the Lord.

-So I’ll ask again: Do you love other Christians?
+As I close, I ask again: Do you love other Christians?
 Do you cherish the people of God and seek to be near those who treasure your Lord?

-The new men are already here, dotting the earth—recognisable if you know what to look for.
+“The new men are already here, dotting the earth—recognisable if you know what to look for.
 They will not be very like the idea of ‘religious people’ which you have formed from your general reading.
 They do not draw attention to themselves.
 You tend to think that you are being kind to them when they are really being kind to you.
 They love you more than other men do, but they need you less.
 (We must get over wanting to be NEEDED: in some goodish people, specially women, that is the hardest of all temptations to resist.)
 When you have recognised one of them, you will recognise the next one much more easily.
 And I strongly suspect that they recognise one another immediately and infallibly, across every barrier of colour, sex, class, age, and even of creeds.
 In that way, to become holy is rather like joining a secret society.
 To put it at the very lowest, it must be great fun.”
 (C.S.
 Lewis, Mere Christianit,